Adolfo Camarillo High School

 Adolfo Camarillo High School (ACHS) is a public high school in Camarillo, California established 1956.
 The school is part of the Oxnard Union High School District and serves students in grades 9–12 in east Camarillo, Somis, and the Santa Rosa Valley.
 ACHS is named for Adolfo Camarillo, a prominent Californio ranchero and founder of the city which bears his name; he donated part of Rancho Calleguas for the high school.
-It was recognized as a California Distinguished School in 1996 and in 2009 and a National Blue Ribbon School in 1998.

-Demographics

-The demographic breakdown of the 2,568 students enrolled for the 2013-2014 school year was: